|Where to stay in Barcelona? Which is best area to stay in Barcelona?|

 “L’Home dels Nassos” – Noses Man

 New Year's traditions in Barcelona.
 “L’Home dels Nassos” is a fun Catalan tradition.
 On New Year’s Eve 31st December, also called the day of San Silvestre or Saint Sylvester, the "L’Home dels Nassos" roams the streets handing out candy to the children.
 The Nose man has as many noses on his face as there are days left in the year.
-Many children mistakenly expect to see a man with 365 many noses on his face – one for each day of the year.
-But of course on the last day of the year, he only has one.
-San Silvestre is also the name of a popular 10 km San Silvestre run in Barcelona which is on the last day of the year in Barcelona and also on 31/12 at noon there is a children's party on Passeig de Gracia called Festa infantil de l'home dels nassos.
+Many children mistakenly expect to see a man with 365 many noses on his face - one for each day of the year.
+But of course on the last day of the year, he only has one nose.
+IN 2016 children can the Nose man at 12.45 on Plaça Catalunya.
+San Silvestre is also the name of a popular 10 km San Silvestre run in Barcelona on the last day of the year in Barcelona - and also on 31/12 at noon there is a children's party on Passeig de Gracia called Festa infantil de l'home dels nassos.

 Read about Nassos - Noses man (in Catalan)